Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Appendix

 \begin{proof} The proofs of (a), (b), and (d) remain the same as those in Lemmas 4.3, 4.4, 8.1, and 8.2 of \cite{saha2013nonasymptotic}.
-Note that by the definition of $g_j(\alpha_j)$ in the statement and $\tau_j$ defined as in \eqref{e:secant}, $z_j^{(k,j)}$ is the minimizer of the form $g_j(\alpha_j)+\lambda|\alpha_j|$.
-Then we have
+For (c), note that $\hat{\beta}_j^{(k,j)}$ is the minimizer of $g_j(\beta_j)+\lambda|\beta_j|$, and $\tau_{j,k}$ defined in \eqref{e:secant} satisfies $\tau_{j,k} \leq L_H$.
+The KKT condition for this univariate problem gives